"We're on a Learning Safari"

 The only required school supply your child will need is a backpack large enough to hold a 9 x 12 folder.
 ALL other school supplies will be provided at school.
 While I suggest you have extra pencils, crayons, scissors, and glue available for use at home, please do not send your child to school with any supplies.

 Homework is intended to be a reinforcement of classroom learning.
 After meeting with my Kindergarten colleagues, we have opted to assign Homework on Tuesdays.
 However, don't be surprised if your child comes home and tells you that their homework is to "go outside and play!" as I'm a firm believer that 5 year olds (and ALL OF US) need to remember what it means to play and enjoy life!
 In addition to assigned Homework, reading with your child 15-20 minutes each and every night is highly recommended!
-"Book Bags" (as I discussed at Back-to-School Night) will begin to come home soon...we've just wrapped up our first unit and will now be moving on to Emergent Readers.
+"Book Bags" (as I discussed at Back-to-School Night) are now coming home nightly.
+Right now, your child has an envelope in their folders serving as their Book Bag.
+Come January, we'll transition to the real deal.

 I kindly request you do not send in supplies for your child's individual use at school, however, having extra pencils, crayons, scissors, and glue sticks at home will be helpful for use with Homework.
 If you are unable to provide these types of supplies for your child at home for any reason, please just reach out to me.
 I will gladly make sure your child has what they may need for their Homework experience.